 In addition to training in blues, lindy, Argentine tango, modern, ballet and many other dance forms, Ruth is certified in Franklin Method, an increasingly popular body somatics method.
 She has a long-standing love affair with close-embrace connection, has sneakily swung out in the Louvre, and is curating a fine collection of fishtail variations.

 Daniel Repsch- Montreal

 Damon has been dancing his entire life, starting with vernacular Jazz/Blues first taught to him at the tender age of six by his grandmother.
-After nearly a decade of learning at the heels of his elders, he went on and eventually studied a score of different dance forms.
-In 1995 he came full circle to focus primarily on the history and styles of Swing and Blues as his family danced them, with a special focus on the Southern styles from the Mississippi Delta region.
-He has studied the development of vernacular Jazz/Blues dance across the United States, learning from a number of the original dancers.
-He is largely regarded as one of the foremost authorities on Blues idiom dance and has been interviewed as a dance historian in documentary and for radio.
-Damon has been a featured instructor at camps, festivals, and workshops across four continents.
+After nearly a decade of learning at the heels of his elders, he went on and eventually studied a score of different dance forms until coming full circle in 1995 to focus primarily on the history and styles of Swing and Blues as his family danced them with a special focus on the Southern styles from the Mississippi Delta region.
+He has studied the development of vernacular Jazz/Blues dance across the United States learning from a number of the original dancers.
+He is largely regarded as one of the foremost authorities on Blues idiom dance, a long time board member of the Northern California Lindy Society, member of the California Historical Jazz Dance Foundation, and has been interviewed as a dance historian in documentary and for radio.
+Damon has been a featured instructor at camps, festivals, and workshops across five continents.

 Dan Legenthal- Boston

 Dan Legenthal lives in Boston, MA, working on as many vernacular jazz and blues dances as he can.
 His passion extends to both the social floor and competition.
 When not competing, he teaches at events like Korea Blues Camp (South Korea), Hot Blues In Toulouse (France), and The Blues Experiment (USA).